Enriques surfaces with normal K3-like coverings: Introduction

 Finally, we develop a theory of \emph{canonical coverings} for arbitrary proper algebraic schemes $Y$ with $h^0(\O_Y)=1$, using the Raynaud Correspondence $ H^1(Y_\fppf, G_Y) = \Hom(\hat{G},\Pic^\tau_{Y/k})$.
 There is indeed a canonical choice: Let $G$ be the Cartier dual to the Frobenius kernel $\Pic_{Y/k}[F]$.
 To understand the singularities on the resulting canonical coverings $\epsilon:X\ra Y$, we restrict the covering to closed subscheme $A\subset Y$ that have certain singularities, or on which the $G$-torsor trivializes.
 For example, for ADE-configurations $A$ on smooth surfaces $Y$ we introduce the \emph{fundamental singular locus}, which consist of the singular locus of the fundamental cycle, and show: If $G$ is non-reduced, then the $G$-torsor $X\ra Y$ is singular over the fundamental singular locus of each ADE-configuration.
 Under the assumption that $X$ is normal, this gives some crucial restrictions on the geometry of the curves, in particular if $Y$ is an Enriques surface.

 The paper is organized as follows: In Section \ref{Zariski singularities}, we develop the theory of Zariski singularities in arbitrary dimensions.
 Section \ref{Homological characterization} contains a homological characterization of such singularities.
 This is applied to rational double points in Section \ref{Rational double points}.
 In Section \ref{Canonical coverings}, we give a general theory of canonical coverings, based on the Raynaud correspondence.
 In Section \ref{Simply-connected enriques}, we review the notion of simply-connected Enriques surfaces and discuss their basic properties.
 In Section \ref{Trivial tangent sheaf}, we introduced six conditions that normal K3-like coverings satisfy, and that indeed allow the construction of K3-like coverings.
 The resulting twistor curves are discussed in Section \ref{Twistor curves}.
 In Section \ref{K3-like coverings fibrations}, we relate K3-like coverings $X$ to elliptic fibrations on Enriques surfaces $Y$ and rational surfaces $J$.
 To put this to work, we use Ogg's Formula to understand the behavior of Kodaira types under Frobenius base-change in Section \ref{Ogg's formula}.
 In Section \ref{Tate algorithm}, we give a geometric interpretation of the Tate Algorithm, which computes minimal Weierstra{\ss} equations, in order to describe certain elliptic singularities.
 All this is put into action in Section \ref{Frobenius pullback}, which deals with the Frobenius pullback of rational elliptic surfaces.
 In Section \ref{Lang classification}, we discuss Lang's Classification of rational elliptic surfaces in characteristic $p=2$, which will be crucial for our goals.
 Section \ref{K3-like with edp} the construction of normal K3-like coverings with an elliptic singularity.
 The absence of other singularities is established in Section \ref{Uniqueness edp}.
 In Section \ref{K3-like with rdp} we study normal K3-like coverings with rational singularities.
-The last Section \ref{Canonical covering fibers} contains a discussion of the canonical coverings of fibers of Kodaira type $\II$, $\III$ and $\IV$.